 How to Delegate Permissions to Unlock Accounts in Active Directory?

-You can delegate to non-admin user permissions to unlock AD accounts.
+By default, user account locks in Active Directory can only be removed by domain administrators.
+You can delegate permissions to non-admin users to unlock AD accounts.
 To do this:

-- Create a new allowUnlockAccount security group in the domain;
+- Create a new allowUnlockAccount Active Directory group in the domain;

 - Open the ADUC console and right-click on the users’ OU;